Below is a list of frequently asked questions (FAQs).

 The VirtaMove solution offers subscription-based, software products and services that help customers automate the movement and migration of applications from outdated servers to new Windows Server operating systems, servers, and VMs, in a datacenter or on the cloud.

 Yes, operating system modernization is a key advantage of VirtaMove.
-VirtaMove will identify and migrate applications from Windows Server 2003, 2008, & 2012 to WS2008, 2012, & 2016.
+VirtaMove will identify and migrate applications from Windows Server 2003, 2008, & 2012 to WS2012, WS2016, and WS2019.
 We also move 2016 apps to new WS2016 instances.
 If you need to up-level your application to a modern Windows OS, we will move it.
+For more information about up-level migrations and limitations, see VirtaMove Support Policies.

 Every 64-bit Windows Server operating system has 32-bit functionality within the WoW64 (Windows 32-bit on Windows 64-bit) subsystem.
 VirtaMove leverages the subsystem of the destination OS, correctly placing objects and components for proper execution on the new system.